AkshatG6/AkshatG6/README.md

 ### Hi there, I am Akshat Gandhi 👋

 I am a software engineer at Google (living my dream!!).
-I work as a part of the Client Side Identity team (overall, Identity Platform).
+I am a part of the Client Side Identity team (within, Identity Platform).

 Welcome to my GitHub profile!
 I'm passionate about coding, creating impactful software, and constantly learning new technologies.